OlivierLD/ROB/astro-computer/AstroComputer/README.md

 # AstroComputer
-Celestial Computation, in several languages
+Celestial Computation, in several languages (an interesting exercise).

 The code is based on the remarkable work done by [Henning Humland](https://celnav.de/).